-Not only is Kolkata city the ‘City of Joy’ where you can visit some of the country’s finest attractions in the country, but it is also a city from where you can go on memorable road trips.
+Not only is Kolkata city the ‘City of Joy’ where you can visit some of the country’s finest attractions in the country, but it is also a city from where you can go on memorable road trips in India.

 West Bengal and its surrounding states are laden with several outstanding getaways that you can explore according to your moods and fancies, be it pilgrimage spots or nature trails.
 Our guide provides a comprehensive list of the most captivating road trips from Kolkata.